pruizf/disco/README.md

 *Let's party*

-The Diachronic Spanish Sonnet Corpus (DISCO) contains sonnets in Spanish in XML-TEI, between the 15th and the 19th centuries (4080 sonnets by 1204 authors from xxx different countries).
+The Diachronic Spanish Sonnet Corpus (DISCO) contains sonnets in Spanish in XML-TEI, between the 15th and the 19th centuries (4080 sonnets by 1204 authors from 21 different countries).
 It includes well-known authors, but also less canonized ones.
 Texts and authors are enriched with identifiers and metadata.

+The current version of the corpus is the October 2019 release.
+Work about the corpus presented or submitted before then refers to the [v2](https://github.com/pruizf/disco/tree/1350233c1af8409f34b727f5396de11d4a9a4cb9) release.
 <br><br>

    * [Prior Collections of Texts in Spanish](#prior-collections-of-texts-in-spanish)